 BNG Bank is almost entirely wholesale funded and, therefore, relies on capital markets for its financing.
 The bank deploys a diversified funding strategy by issuing debt in multiple currencies and markets, with the aim of reaching out to a wide array of investors.
 BNG Bank's asset and liability management entails some maturity mismatches.
 The bulk of outstanding funding has remaining maturities in the range of one to five years, whereas a greater proportion of assets have maturities remaining above five years.
 Maturity mismatches could have negative implications for the bank's interest margins (whereby the bank's spreads would rise significantly for a prolonged period and imply an increase in the refinancing cost of outstanding loans).
-However, as of year-end 2019, the refinancing risk over a two- to three-year horizon is limited.

-Liquidity risk is managed through euro commercial paper and US dollar commercial paper programmes, and the coverage of gaps by a comfortable liquidity buffer (constituting highly liquid assets - eligible to the liquidity coverage ratio - worth \leq 11.7 billion as of 31 December 2019.
-The bank also has an immediate drawing capacity of \leq 9.1 billion, collateralised by public-sector loans (pre-pledged) at the European Central Bank as of year-end 2019.
+Liquidity risk is managed through euro commercial paper and US dollar commercial paper programmes, and the coverage of gaps by a comfortable liquidity buffer (constituting highly liquid assets - eligible to the liquidity coverage ratio - worth €12.2 billion as of 30 June 2020).
+The bank also has an immediate drawing capacity of €10 billion, collateralised by public-sector loans (pre-pledged) at the European Central Bank as of June 2020.
 Most of BNG Bank's loan book can be used as collateral for central bank funding.
+Additionnally, BNG participated in the TLTRO III launched by the ECB following the coronavirus outbreak.